Biola University: Schools

 Crowell School of Business is an undergraduate and graduate business school located in La Mirada, California, at Biola University.
 In 1993, the school was established as the fifth school of Biola University.
 In 2005, the school was renamed the Crowell School of Business.

 Crowell offers a Master of Business Administration (MBA) and a Masters in Professional Accountancy (MPAcc), both of which can be obtained through a full-time or part-time schedule.
 Both programs are accredited through the Western Association of Schools and Colleges; the MBA program is also accredited by the Accreditation Council for Business Schools and Programs.
 The undergraduate program at Crowell offers majors in accounting and in business administration with emphasis in international business, management, marketing, marketing management and business analytics.
 The school offers a minor in business administration available to all undergraduates at Biola University.
-The undergraduate program boasts approximately four hundred students, making it the largest undergraduate program at Biola.
+The undergraduate program enrolls approximately four hundred students.

 The School of Education was established in 2007, originally started as the Education Department in 1952.
 It offers biblically integrated courses and programs that exist to train those who desire to make an impact as educators and administrators in public, private, homeschool, charter and international schools.
 At the undergraduate level, the School of Education is home to the elementary education, multidisciplinary majors and liberal studies, which consistently rank among the most popular undergraduate majors at Biola.
 At the graduate level, the School of Education offers Master of Arts in Teaching and Master of Arts in Education programs.

+The School of Arts and Letters was founded in 2026, a merger between the University's previous School of Humanities and Social Science and School of Fine Arts and Communications.
+The current school has 3 divisions including the Division of Visual Arts and Performing Arts, the Division of Communication and the Division of Humanities and Social Sciences.
+The School offers over 14 majors and over 20 minors to students.
+The motto of the school is "think deeply, express boldly, and lead faithfully".

 All undergraduate students are required to take 30 units of Bible classes, regardless of their major.

 In its 2017 college rankings, U.S. News & World Report placed Biola in its "Best National Universities" category, ranking Biola 159 out of 311 national universities.
 Biola was one of only two national universities in the Council for Christian Colleges and Universities (CCCU) to be included in the first tier.
 In 2013, Biola was listed as one of nineteen "up-and-coming" national universities by U.S. News.
 In 2017, Niche ranked Biola as #33 of 364 best Christian colleges in America and #11 of 90 safest college campuses in California.